 Therefore below are a list of the frequently asked questions we have been asked so far.
 If you do not see an answer to a question you may have, please Contact Us, email us at firstname.lastname@example.org, call us on +44 (0)208 0450 508 or on Facebook where we are also available to answer your queries at any time.

 If after reading some of these FAQs and want to go ahead and book a course with us, click here.

-To get started click on subject below and find read more about our offerings.
+To get started click on a subject below and find read more about our offerings.